klayu/hb_beacon/content/english/blog/infjs-smile.md

 8. Relate to others with compassion, always willing to lend a hand.

-{{<
+{{< inartad >}}

-leftbannertop src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="9.
-Listen to people attentively; observe their body language."
+9. Listen to people attentively; observe their body language.

-text2="10.
-Value close relationships and nurture them."
+10. Value close relationships and nurture them.

->}}

 11. Seek intimate relationships as a way to connect with the world and grow.